neondatabase/website/content/docs/guides/logical-replication-basics.md

 CREATE PUBLICATION users_publication FOR TABLE users, departments;
 ```
 <Admonition type="note">
 Neon currently does not support creating publications that include all tables within a schema using `CREATE PUBLICATION publication_name FOR ALL TABLES` syntax.
-This requires the PostgreSQL superuser privilege, which is not available in Neon.
+This requires the PostgreSQL superuser privilege, which is not available in a managed service like Neon.
 </Admonition>

 This command creates a publication that only publishes `INSERT` and `UPDATE` operations in one table.
-In this case, all data is published without any data being deleted.
+In this case, all data will be published to a subscriber without any data being deleted.

 ```sql
 CREATE PUBLICATION users_publication FOR TABLE users
     WITH (publish = 'insert,update');
 ```

-For more examples and the full syntax, refer to [CREATE PUBLICATION](https://www.postgresql.org/docs/current/sql-createpublication.html), in the PostgreSQL documentation.
+For the full syntax and more examples, refer to [CREATE PUBLICATION](https://www.postgresql.org/docs/current/sql-createpublication.html), in the PostgreSQL documentation.

 ## Subscriber setup